-When executing the AWS CLI, each instance must be able to communicate with the regional endpoint by using a method such as a proxy server, NAT, public IP and EIP.
-In this guide, NAT is used for the HA cluster based on DNS name control.
+With the AWS CLI running, each instance must connect to the regional endpoint.
+For this connection, various ways are available such as a proxy server, NAT, a public IP, and an EIP.
+This guide is based on using a NAT gateway for a DNS-name-controlled HA cluster configuration.